-The standard control system consists of four major components; the receiver, the remote control, the gas valve, and the power supply.
+The control system for the Element4 fireplaces consist of three major components:

+- the receiver

+- the remote

+- the gas valve

-The remote control is the device by which you operate the fireplace.
-The receiver and the gas control are at one end of a line set which is connected to the firebox near the center.
-As shipped, the line set is wrapped together and fixed to the fireplace.
-Remove all wraps and ties prior to installation.
+The remote is the remote control by which you operate the fireplace.
+The receiver and the gas control are at one end of a line set which will extend approximately 50"/1270 mm from the center of the fireplace.
+The other end of the line set is connected to the firebox just left of center.
+As shipped, the line set is wrapped together and fixed beside the fireplace.

-The Wall Access Door is provided with your fireplace.
+The Wall Access Door is provided with your fireplace and is designed to hold the receiver and gas control.
 When locating the Wall Access Door you must consider four types of access:

 - 1. Air access.
-Room air must be allowed to flow freely through the Wall Access Door perforations, the site-built platform and the fireplace chase.
-The Wall Access Door must be installed in the same room as the fireplace. - 2.
+Room air must be allowed to flow freely through the door perforations, up through the site-built platform and above, through the enclosing fireplace chase. - 2.
 Line set access.
-The line set is to be unwrapped.
-Do not kink the lineset and do not bend to a radius of less than 2" (50 mm) - 3.
+The line set is to be unwrapped which allows the controls to be then placed within approximately 50"/1270 mm from the center of the fireplace, as the cable runs. - 3.
 Physical access.
 The gas valve/receiver must be readily accessible for maintenance, etc. - 4.
 Wireless access.
 The signals from the remote must get to the receiver, inside the access door.

-If the Access Door is not used its air access equivalent 25 in2 (161 cm2) as well as physical, wireless and line set access must be provided.
+If the Access Door is not used its air access equivalent (25 square inches) as well as line set, physical and wireless access must be provided.